natalieagus/50005/docs/Programming Assignment/pa1/01-intro.md

 ### Makefile Notes

 This project uses a single Makefile to build the main shell executable, the bundled system programs, and the unit/integration tests.

+{:.important}
+It is important for you to know how it works.
+Similar `Makefile` is used for PA2 later on and we will not explain it again.

 The compiler is configured using: